Top 10 Best Gluten-Free Girl Scout Cookie “Knockoff” Recipes Plus Bonus Ideas

 Gluten-Free Do-Si-D’ohs from Lentil Breakdown

-And last, but not least, how about these Samoa Brownies from Paleo Parents? (the only thing that could be better than a Samoa cookie would be a Samoa brownie, right?)
+~ Samoa Brownies from Real Everything (formerly Paleo Parents) (The only thing that could be better than a Samoa cookie would be a Samoa brownie, right?)

 Shirley